fbraem/kwai/frontend/docs/index.md

 ## Development

-A development version of the frontend can be started:
+A development version of the frontend can be started.
+Make `frontend` the current directory and run the `dev_apps` task.
+This task will build all the packages from the monorepo and build and serve the applications.

-`npm run dev`
+`task dev_apps`

 [Vite](https://vitejs.dev/) is the local development server.
 Each application will have a vite server.

+The FastAPI backend can be used to serve all applications from one url.

 To serve all applications from one url, Nginx can be used as reverse proxy.
 Use the following configuration for Nginx:

 ````